The University of Texas at Dallas

 Key Dates

-Faculty SWG Calendar Fall 2024
+Faculty SWG Calendar Fall 2025

 EventDate

-Classes Begin (Full-Term Session) Monday, Aug.
-19
+Classes Begin (Full-Term Session) Tuesday, January 20

-Mentor Training Session Friday, Aug.
-23
+Mentor Training Session Friday, Feb.
+6, 11am-1pm

-Student Recruitment Begins Upon SWG project approval
+Student Recruitment Begins Upon SWG Project Approval

 Student Applications Due 10 days before SWG Session 1

-Pre-SWG Checklist Due By SWG Session 1
+Pre-SWG Checklist Items Due By SWG Session 1

-SWG Sessions Begin No earlier than Monday, Sept.
-2
+SWG Sessions Begin No earlier than Monday, Feb.
+16

-SWG Sessions End No later than Friday, Nov.
-22
+SWG Sessions End No later than Friday, April 24

 Student Evaluation Closes 10 days after SWG Session 4

-Last Day of Classes (Full-Term Session) Thursday, Dec.
-5
+Last Day of Classes (Full-Term Session) Friday, May 8

-Debrief Luncheon Friday, Dec.
-6
+Debrief Luncheon Friday, May 8, 11am-1pm